-Our analyses demonstrate that the existing evidence provides moderate certainty that PCSK9 treatment provides a substantial or incremental net health benefit for all of the patient subpopulations included in the scope of this review.
+Our analyses demonstrate that the existing evidence provides moderate certainty that PCSK9 treatment provides an incremental or substantial net health benefit for all of the patient subpopulations included in the scope of this review.
 There is no question that the drugs improve intermediate risk factors for cardiovascular disease.
-They substantially reduce LDL-C, total cholesterol, lipoprotein(a), and modestly elevate HDL-cholesterol.
-A high-quality meta-analysis found a 50% reduction in all-cause mortality that was statistically significant and similar magnitude but non-significant reductions in death from cardiovascular disease and in MIs.
+They substantially reduce LDL-C, total cholesterol, and lipoprotein(a), and also modestly elevate HDL-C. A high-quality meta-analysis found a 50% reduction in all-cause mortality that was statistically significant and reductions of similar magnitude (albeit not statistically significant) in death from cardiovascular disease and in MIs.